Punky Juggles Motherhood With Rediscovering Her Punky Power in the ‘Punky Brewster’ Reboot Trailer

 Soleil Moon Frye to reprise her breakout character, now a single mother.

-Punky Brewster is on her way back to the small screen.
-Soaps.com has the details on the sequel to the original series that will see Soleil Moon Frye returning as an older version of her former pint-sized alter ego.
+On September 17, 2019, we reported Punky Brewster was on her way back to the small screen, as Soleil Moon Frye would was returning as an older version of her former pint-sized alter ego.
 In current day, Punky is a single mother of three, who meets a young girl that reminds her of herself.

 The original Punky Brewster was about the young Penelope “Punky” Brewster who was abandoned by her mother, along with her dog, in a Chicago grocery store.
 She avoided an orphanage fate after meeting the curmudgeonly Henry Warnimont (George Gaynes) who became her foster father.
 It ran on NBC from 1984 – 1988 and was nominated for three Primetime Emmy Awards.
 An animated spinoff titled It’s Punky Brewster was also nominated for a Daytime Emmy for Outstanding Animated Program.
 The series co-starred Cherie Johnson (Latoya Preston, Days of our Lives) who played Punky’s friend.
 It also welcomed guest stars Alley Mills (Pam Douglas, The Bold and the Beautiful’s), Vernee Watson (Stella Henry, General Hospital), Chad Allen (Eric Whitlow, General Hospital: Night Shift), Patrika Darbo (Shirley Spectra, The Bold and the Beautiful; Nancy Wesley, Days of our Lives) and Dan Gauthier (Kevin Buchanan, One Life to Live).